 There were many visual foreshadowing clues given in the opening scene that were later elliptically inter-woven into the film, ominously portending further death:

-When the grieving couple traveled to Italy shortly later, there they befriended two elderly sisters, Heather (Hilary Mason) and blind psychic Wendy (Clelia Matania).
-It was stated that Christine could be seen among them, but John was warned that he was in grave danger.
+When the grieving couple traveled to Italy shortly later, they befriended two elderly sisters, blind psychic Heather (Hilary Mason) and Wendy (Clelia Matania).
+It was stated by Heather that Christine could be seen among them, and John was warned that he was in grave danger.
 He conducted a long search for her in the city of Venice, where he faced his final moment of life after a number of false leads.

-He sighted an elusive small figure in a bright red hooded coat in a dark Venice alleyway - thinking it was his daughter, he pursued what turned out to be his nemesis.
+He sighted an elusive small figure in a bright red hooded coat in a dark Venice alleyway - thinking it was his daughter being pursued by a serial killer, he pursued what turned out to be his nemesis.
 He ascended a swirling staircase, assuredly telling the figure with its back to him: "I'm coming.
-I'm here.
-I'm here.
+It's okay.
+It's okay.
 I'm a friend.
 I won't hurt you.
 Come on."
 It wasn't his daughter - but a murderous dwarf (Adelina Poerio) - the one pictured sitting in the pew in the slide - who turned around, withdrew a long sharp knife from her right coat pocket, and deftly sliced his throat with one quick swing.
-He fell onto the stone floor and bled to death - punctuated by the peals of bells and quick images from earlier in the film.
-[The slide was fully covered with a swirl of red.]
+He fell onto the stone floor and bled to death - punctuated by the peals of bells, swirling camera angles and quick images from earlier in the film.
+[The slide was fully covered with a swirl of red and destroyed.]
 John's funeral at a Venetian canal-side church ended the film.